Girls camp grieves loss of 27 campers and counselors in Texas floods that killed nearly 90 people

-KERRVILLE, Texas (AP) — Crews trudged through debris and waded into swollen riverbanks Monday in the search for victims of catastrophic flooding over the July Fourth weekend that has killed nearly 90 people in Texas, including more than two dozen campers and counselors from an all-girls Christian camp.
+KERRVILLE, Texas (AP) — Crews picked through mountains of debris and waded into swollen rivers Monday in the search for victims of catastrophic flooding that killed nearly 90 people over the July Fourth weekend in Texas, including more than two dozen campers and counselors from an all-girls Christian camp.

-With additional rain on the way, the risk of more flooding was still high in saturated parts of central Texas.
-Authorities said the death toll was sure to rise as crews looked for the many people who were still missing.
+With additional rain on the way, more flooding still threatened in saturated parts of central Texas.
+Authorities said the death toll was sure to rise as crews looked for many people who were missing.

 In the Hill Country area, home to Camp Mystic and several other summer camps, searchers have found the bodies of 75 people, including 27 children, Kerr County Sheriff Larry Leitha said.